 In the U.S., municipal and state departments of health have been increasing access to FC2 within established condom programming.
 Chicago, Los Angeles, San Francisco, New York and Washington, D.C., are all examples of cities with programs providing female and male condoms free of charge.
-In New York City, at December 31, 2013 FC2 was available in 1,495 locations, up 33% over 1,128 locations at December 31, 2012.
+In New York City, at March 31, 2014 FC2 has been distributed in 1,534 locations, up 26% over 1,220 locations at March 31, 2013.

 The Company has encouraged growth in the U.S. through education and program development support.
 To make health professional education broadly available, the Company introduced its FC2 On-line Training Program in March 2012.
 In 2013 the Company launched the pilot for an FC2 College Campus Program in the Northeast, with a second phase in the South/Southwest United States following in late 2013.
-With the success of the pilot the Company intends to open up the program to higher learning institutions nationally.
+Due to the success of the pilot the Company has opened up the program to higher learning institutions nationally.